zkayser/distributed_battleship/README.md

 Then connect up the user interface to see the game progress.

-  > TBD
+  > mix battleship.ui

 ## Player API

 The following describes how you might interface with the battleships server in order to play the game.
+Firt the commander will start up and publish the host.

+  > hostname=w.x.y.z

 Network connection first, this adds your beam into the same erlang network as the commander.